CalvinsOmutoko/Call_center_Analysis/README.md

   - Addressed missing data issues by replacing blank call durations with "0" for abandoned calls.
   - Extracted month from the date column for trend analysis.
   - Standardized and unified data formats to ensure consistency and accuracy.
-  - The data was in one table so there was no need to model it.
+  - The data was in one table so there was no need to model the data.

   ### Data Anaysis and Visualization
   - Established key performance metrics to measure call center performance, such as Answered Calls Rate, Resolution Rate, Average Speed of Answer, and Satisfaction Scores.